WinVector/data_algebra/Examples/Arrow/CDesign.md

 We took extra steps, that most users will not want to take, to wrap the second-stage (<code>a2</code>) operations as an arrow.
 Being an arrow means that we have a domain and co-domain that can be used to check if operations are composable.

 A typical user would not work with arrow, but instead work with the data algebra which itself is a shorthand for the arrows.
+That is: the users may want the power of a category, but they don't want to be the one handling the extra bookkeeping.
 To add an extra operation a user would work directly with <code>a</code> and just write the following.

 ```python